-Located in Mena, Arkansas, Ace Realty has many different types of farms for sale throughout Arkansas and Oklahoma.
+Located in Mena, Arkansas, Ace Realty has many different types of farms for sale throughout Arkansas, Oklahoma, and Missouri.
 We have the experience and ability to walk you through each step from purchase to closing.
 With friendly, honest, and professional agents, we are available to assist you with every aspect of purchasing a poultry farm.

 Locating and purchasing a suitable farm that fits your family's needs is not necessarily a simple process.
 A farm has to be able to produce a positive cash flow to supply enough income for your individual family's financial situation.
-The amount of down payment you provide (usually 15 to 20 percent) directly influences the amount of cash flow on a farm.
+The amount of down payment you provide (usually a minimum of 10 percent) directly influences the amount of cash flow on a farm.

 This poultry operation is primarily involved in hatching egg production.
 Generally, a farm will receive pullets (young hens) when the pullets are approximately 20 to 22 weeks old.
 These hens will remain on the farm and in egg production for approximately 43 to 46 continuous weeks, at the end of which, they will be picked up and taken to slaughter.
 The typical 'out time' is four to six weeks.
 Pay for breeder hens is generally on a 'per dozen eggs' basis, often with other bonuses possible.